pipebots/sprintBotBLEControl/Documentation.md

 Adjusts the setpoint by one step and checks if the required setpoint has been reached.

 ### limitSpeed();
-Reads BLE characterstic and sets variable
+Reads BLE characterstic and sets variable that is used to adjust all motions.

-void loadingChase(int speed, uint32_t color, int loops, Adafruit_NeoPixel strip);
+### loadingChase(int speed, uint32_t color, int loops, Adafruit_NeoPixel strip);
+Called on startup, controls the 'loading sequence' on the LED rings

-void loadingChaseDoubleRing(int speed, uint32_t color, int loops, Adafruit_NeoPixel strip, Adafruit_NeoPixel strip2);
+### loadingChaseDoubleRing(int speed, uint32_t color, int loops, Adafruit_NeoPixel strip, Adafruit_NeoPixel strip2);
+Leftover
 void ringColour(char colour, Adafruit_NeoPixel strip1, Adafruit_NeoPixel strip2);

 void doNeoRings();